oneapi-src/oneDAL/docs/source/onedal/data-management/index.rst

 - Avoid unnecessary data copies during conversion from external data representations.

-- Transfer memory ownership of the data from user application to the graph, or share it between them.

 - Connect with the :txtref:`data-source` to convert data from an out-of-memory into an in-memory representation.

-- Support streaming of the data to the algorithm.

 .. note::
   For thread-safety reasons and better integration with external entities, a